We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-There are plenty of options to buy in stores, but it’s also possible to make soap at home.
-Making a mild soap is fun and cost-effective.
-You can also choose the ingredients and scents based on your preferences.
+You have plenty of options for buying soap in stores, but it’s also possible to make soap at home.
+Making a mild soap can be both fun and cost effective.
+Plus, you can choose the ingredients and scents based on your preferences.

 Soap, by definition, is fat or oil mixed with an alkali.
-The oil is from an animal or plant, while the alkali is a chemical called lye.
-In bar soapmaking, the lye is sodium hydroxide.
+The oil comes from an animal or plant, while the alkali is a chemical called lye.
+In bar soap-making, the lye is sodium hydroxide.
 Liquid soap requires potassium hydroxide.

-When oil and lye are combined and heated, the result is soap.
+Combining and then heating oil and lye results in soap.
 This chemical reaction is called saponification.
 Without lye, saponification isn’t possible, so lye is necessary to create soap.

 A note on lye

 Some people are concerned about lye.
-On its own, it’s a highly corrosive substance that can irritate the skin, eyes, and respiratory system.
+On its own, this highly corrosive substance can irritate the skin, eyes, and respiratory system.
 However, when done properly, saponification turns lye into soap.
-No lye is left in the final product.
+No lye will remain in the final product.